Tutorial | Patterns | Reference

 A base Julia interface for machine learning and statistics

-LearnAPI.jl is a lightweight, functional-style interface, providing a collection of methods, such as fit and predict, to be implemented by algorithms from machine learning and statistics.
-Through such implementations, these algorithms buy into functionality, such as hyperparameter optimization, as provided by ML/statistics toolboxes and other packages.
-LearnAPI.jl also provides a number of Julia traits for promising specific behavior.
+LearnAPI.jl is a lightweight, functional-style interface, providing a collection of methods, such as fit and predict, to be implemented by algorithms from machine learning and statistics, some examples of which are listed here.
+A careful design ensures algorithms implementing LearnAPI.jl can buy into functionality, such as external performance estimates, hyperparameter optimization and model composition, provided by ML/statistics toolboxes and other packages.
+LearnAPI.jl includes a number of Julia traits for promising specific behavior.

 Sample workflow

 Suppose forest is some object encapsulating the hyperparameters of the random forest algorithm (the number of trees, etc.).
-Then, a LearnAPI.jl interface can be implemented, for objects with the type of forest, to enable the following basic workflow:
+Then, a LearnAPI.jl interface can be implemented, for objects with the type of forest, to enable the basic workflow below.
+In this case data is presented following the "scikit-learn" X, y pattern, although LearnAPI.jl supports other data patterns.

 # Train: